 How To Crack The Case Like A Real Consultant

-Let’s imagine you are contracted to help San Zembla—a fictional South American country—improve its educational outcomes.
-San Zembla has a new democratic government elected on a platform of using public education reform as a strategy to give a long-term boost to the economy.
-Your firm is being asked to diagnose existing problems & limitations facing San Zembla’s education system and to help outline new strategies for improvement.
+Case Problem: You are contracted to help San Zembla—a fictional South American country—improve its educational outcomes.
+San Zembla has a new democratic government elected on a platform of public education reform, a strategy that promises to give a long-term boost to the economy.
+Your firm is being asked to diagnose existing problems and limitations facing San Zembla’s education system and to help outline new strategies for improvement.

 Describe your observations out loud as you begin to make sense of the chart.
-Do you notice any meaningful trends or lack thereof?
-Look closer and imagine different questions you might ask of the data.
+Do you notice any meaningful trends?
+Remember, suggest calculations you’d like to perform before performing them.
 Remember you can ask the interviewer questions to help clarify the data if need be.

-Remember that your goal in comparing San Zembla in neighboring countries is to decide how to improve educational outcomes.
-It would make sense to ask whether any of the included categories of data seem to correlate with/predict the average standardized test score.
+Your goal in comparing San Zembla in neighboring countries is to decide how to improve educational outcomes.
+It would make sense to assess whether any of the included categories of data correlate with/predict the average standardized test score.

 Intuition might tell you that having a lower number of students per teacher, or else a greater amount of money spent per student, might correlate with average standardized test score.
 However, the data doesn’t support this.
 Developed economies have similar class sizes but better test scores.
 Likewise, variations in spending within regions don’t seem to dictate a particular effect in test cores.